 How much do porcelain fused to metal crowns cost?

-Can't decide between porcelain or metal?
+Can't decide between porcelain and metal?
 Do both!
-The average cost for these range from $500 to $1,500.
-If you have dental insurance, there is a chance they may pick up part of the tab for your dental crown.
-It depends on what you need the crown for and how nicely you ask them.
-Know definitely more the former than the latter.
+The average cost of these crowns ranges from $500 to $1,500.
+If you have dental insurance, chances are it will cover some of the cost of the crown.
+It depends on what you need the crown for and how persistent you will be in getting it.

 |Crown type||Price, euro|